São Carlos: History

 In the beginning of the 20th century, countless cultural societies developed social activities aiming to promote literacy.
 Vittorio Emanuele Society in 1900 and Dante Alighieri in 1902 were but a few of them.
 The Italian presence was so significant that during the first half of the 20th century, the Italian government had a consulate branch in São Carlos.

 With the Wall Street crash of 1929, coffee production went through a crisis, which made many immigrants leave rural areas for factories, wood artifact production, pottery, and construction.

 Farmers had already applied the profits obtained with coffee in the constitution of several types of companies in São Carlos: banks, electricity, cable cars, telephones, water pumps, sewers, theaters, hospitals and schools.
 This established a foundation for industrialization in the city.
 With the arrival of immigrants from other urban centers from the 1930s – 1940s, their expertise was used to consolidate industrialization as the main economic activity in the city.
 Its peak years were the 1950s, when São Carlos became a manufacturing center, with relevant industrial expression in São Paulo state.

 The industrial sector also developed through workshops that incorporated the coffee industry.
 The manufacture of processing machinery, shoes, fertilizers, hardware, furniture, pasta, cigars, as well as activities such as tailory, breweries, foundries, sawmills, weaving, pottery and pencil production expanded the economy of São Carlos in the 1930s.
 In the 1950s and 1960s, with the expansion of refrigeration, new factories of machinery and tractors arrived.
 Numerous small- and medium-sized companies which provided products and services were also established.

 In the second half of the 20th century, the city received a boost of technological and higher educational development when in 1953 the Escola de Engenharia de São Carlos, or the Engineering School of the University of São Paulo, was created.
 In the 1970s, the Federal University of São Carlos was launched.

 Geography

-São Carlos is located on the geographic center of the São Paulo state, approximately 231 km from the city of São Paulo.
+São Carlos is located in the geographic center of the São Paulo state, approximately 231 km from the city of São Paulo.
 The city is the center of a microregion with 308,777 inhabitants.

-Its altitude is over 856 m.
+The elevation is over 856 m.
 Most of the year the city is windy and sunny, with hot temperatures during all the year.

 The city has a total area of 1.141 sqkm, which includes two districts to the north (Santa Eudóxia and Água Vermelha), one district to the west (Bela Vista São-carlense), and one district to the east (Vila Nery).